paulwexler/opinions/on_coding/README.md

 to replace the passwords and IP addresses.
 We'll replace the passwords first in case they happen to match an IP.

-The replacement string will reference groups in the pattern string so ideally, both strings should be defined in the same place.
+The replacement string will reference groups in the pattern string, so ideally both strings should be defined in the same place.
 The problem is
 that compilation of a pattern string into a pattern is costly and ought to take place during initialization,